anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Restructured document to have a distinct section for the object flow and handling and shortened introduction, issue #72
 * Added security considerations for using mDNS without a specific product-serial-number, issue #75
 * Clarified pledge-status responses are cumulative, issue #73
-* Removed agent-sign-cert from trigger data, issue #70
+* Removed agent-sign-cert from trigger data to save bandwidth and remove complexity through options, issue #70
 * Changed terminology for LDevID(Reg) certificate to registrar EE certificate, as it does not need to be an LDevID, issue #66
 * Added new protected header parameter (created-on) in PER to support freshness validation, issue #63
-* Added explanation of MASA requiring domain CA cert in section 5.5.1 and section 5.5.2, issue #36
 * Removed reference to CAB Forum as not needed for BRSKI-PRM specifically, issue #65
 * Enhanced error codes in section 5.5.1, issue #39, #64
 * Enhanced security considerations and privacy considerations, issue #59
+* Issue #50 addressed by referring to the utilized enrollment protocol
+* Issue #47 MASA verification of LDevID(RegAgt) to the same registrar EE certificate domain CA
 * Reworked terminology of "enrollment object", "certification object", "enrollment request object", etc., issue #27
 * Reworked all message representations to align with encoding
-* Included examples for several objects in section {{examples}}
+* Added explanation of MASA requiring domain CA cert in section 5.5.1 and section 5.5.2, issue #36
 * Defined new endpoint for pledge bootstrapping status inquiry, issue #35 in section {{exchanges_uc2_5}}, IANA considerations and section {{pledge_ep}}
+* Included examples for several objects in section {{examples}} including message example sizes, issue #33
 * PoP for private key to registrar certificate included as mandatory, issues #32 and #49
-* Issue #50 addressed by referring to the utilized enrollment protocol
-* Issue #47 MASA verification of LDevID(RegAgt) to the same registrar EE certificate domain CA
 * Issue #31, clarified that combined pledge may act as client/server for further (re)enrollment
 * Issue #42, clarified that Registrar needs to verify the status responses with and ensure that they match the audit log response from the MASA, otherwise it needs drop the pledge and revoke the certificate
 * Issue #43, clarified that the pledge shall use the create time from the trigger message if the time has not been synchronized, yet.
+* Several editorial changes and enhancements to increasing readability.

 From IETF draft 03 -> IETF draft 04: